droglenc/NCNRS349/resources/Syllabus-Current.md

 [^DistractionAids]: Also see the following resources for other apps that may help you eliminate distractions from your devices ... [here](https://georgehalachev.com/2019/01/15/7-apps-that-will-help-you-beat-procrastination/){:target="_blank"}, [here](https://www.careercontessa.com/advice/best-apps-chronic-procrastinator/){:target="_blank"}, [here](https://highschoolhints.com/6-apps-that-will-stop-your-procrastinating/){:target="_blank"}, or [here](https://remotebliss.com/procrastination-apps/){:target="_blank"}.

 [^WriteNotType]: [See this for some evidence](https://www.npr.org/2016/04/17/474525392/attention-students-put-your-laptops-away){:target="_blank"}.

+[^AssnDueDate]: For example, the assignment for the module covered on Tuesday is due at 1130 am on Thursday, and the module covered on Thursday is due at 1130 am on the following Tuesday.